 Today is the day!
 Following the guidance of our expert climbing leader, we begin our climb early in the morning to make sure we can reach the summit before noon.
 Climbing up the glacier and onto a ridge, with the help of our specialist gear, we make our way toward Mera Summit.
 Upon reaching the top, we are rewarded with extraordinary views of Everest (8848 m), Cho Oyu (8201m), Makalu (8481m), Kanchenjunga (8586m), Nuptse (7861m), and Chamlang (7319m).
 After taking some time to soak it all in, we head back to Khare along the same route and end our 6-7 hour journey.

 Another long day – 5 to 6 hours – as we continue towards Kote.
-Our journey will take us past the village of Thangnak, where we will get an insight into the local culture before entering a dense forest filled with rhododendron, oak, pine, and birch—just a short trek after this before arriving at Kote for the evening.
+Our journey will take us past the village of Thangnak, where we will get an insight into the local culture before entering a dense forest filled with rhododendrons, oak, pine, and birch—just a short trek after this before arriving at Kote for the evening.

 Today is a long trek – 6 to 7 hours – but beautiful.
-We start our day by ascending straight through a dense rhododendron forest leading us to the western part of Hinku Valley, towards Thuli Kharka.
+We start our day by ascending straight through a dense rhododendron forest, leading us to the western part of Hinku Valley, towards Thuli Kharka.
 Upon arriving at Thuli Kharka, we will have the chance to rest and enjoy amazing views of Mera North (6476m), Mera Central (6461m), and Mera South (6065m) before setting up camp for the night.

 Today is our final day of trekking!
 Get ready for another 6 – 7 hour trek as we leave behind Thuli Kharka and walk towards Lukla.
 We will start the day by crossing back over Zartwa La pass and descending towards Lukla.
 Today’s trek allows you to enjoy stunning views of mountain peaks and beautiful landscapes.

 The weather in the high Himalayas region is very unpredictable – and conditions vary greatly depending on the time of year you decide to join us.
-So we have an extra day today in case the weather conditions have delayed our journey or are not good enough to fly.
+So, we have an extra day today in case the weather conditions have delayed our journey or are not good enough to fly.
 During this time, you can explore the famed region of Lukla and reflect on your achievements during your time here in the Himalayas.

 Today we wave goodbye to the mountains and board out 40 min scenic flight back to Kathmandu from Lukla – enjoying the spectacular views as we go.
 From here, we will take you back to your hotel, where you can rest or use the day to explore the city.

-Today there is no plan – but to have fun and explore!
+Today, there is no plan – but to have fun and explore!
 With endless shops to stock up with treats for home and sights yet to be discovered, there are many things to do before leaving the Capital behind tomorrow.

 It’s time to fly home!
 Say goodbye to Nepal and your fellow trekkers!
 A member of our friendly team will take you to the airport.